kazuito621/afterplus_src/DEVELOPER_GUIDE.md

        tim/01_fix_email_bug
        tim/02_new_popup_for_user_edit
 ```
- - Be sure to merge from `master` or create branch from `master` so you are working off the latest code
+ - **Minimize Conflicts** - If your task takes more than a few days, be sure to merge from `master` often so that you're branch doesn't diverge much.
- - If the work is very small, you do not need to create a new branch, you can keep your own separate `dev` branch for small bugs/features.
+ - **Dev Branch for small changes** - If the task is very small, like only a few lines of code, you do not need to create a new branch, you can keep your own separate `dev` branch for small bugs/features.
 ```
       tim/dev
-       // remember to merge from master each time so you have the latest code
 ```
+ - **Keep your dev branch up to date** - Before starting any work in your dev branch be sure to merge from `master` to keep it up to date

 When you are done with a task
 -----------------------------